Skip to content

 Based on our deployments and SAP-published benchmarks:

-- 75% less time on routine queries — reps spend time selling, not searching for data
+• 75% less time on routine queries so reps spend time selling, not searching for data

-These are not guaranteed outcomes.
-They are what we have seen in well-executed deployments with proper training and adoption support.
-A poorly implemented CRM — regardless of vendor — delivers none of these.
+These aren’t guaranteed outcomes.
+They’re what we’ve seen in well-executed deployments with proper training and adoption support.
+A poorly implemented CRM, regardless of vendor, delivers none of these.
+The proof is in the pudding.

 For a detailed look at what SAP Sales Cloud V2 can do, see our SAP Sales Cloud V2 solution page.